shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you can replenish your spell points.
 As a bonus action, add spell points equal to your current health to your spell points.
 Once you use this feature, you can’t do so again until you finish a short or long rest.

-# Subclasses
+# Bending Styles

-At level 3, you choose a subclass.
+At level 3, you choose a Bending Style.

 ## Reality Breaker